 Limit Order Definition

-A limit order is one of the order types in share market that allows traders to sets the desired price at which they are willing to buy or sell.
+It is one of the order types in the share market that allows traders to sets the desired price at which they are willing to buy or sell.
 It gives a trader more control for the execution of security’s price than in the case where they are worried about market order during volatility.
-Traders specify their own price using limit order whereas in market order market choose a price.
+Traders specify their price using a limit order, whereas in the market order market choose a price.
 They can be modified until it is executed.

-It is purposely used to get a certain better price, and thus it must be placed on the correct side of the market.
+It is purposely used to get a specific better price, and thus it must be placed on the correct side of the market.

-- Buy Limit Order= At or Price less than Current Market Price
+- Buy order = At or Price less than Current Market Price.

-- Sell Limit Order= At or Price more than Current Market Price
+- Sell order = At or Price more than Current Market Price.

 For example, if Mr. Bill is a trader who wishes to buy 100 stocks of Tropical Inc. but has a limit of $20 or lower.
-If he wishes to sell the same shares at a price $22, he will not see; the shares until the price $22 is reached or it is more than $22.
+If he wishes to sell the same shares at a price of $22, he will not see; the shares until the price of $22 is reached, or it is more than $22.

 Types of Limit Order